drgvszi/Catan/Reports/GameEngineReports/README.md

  - ```canBuy``` refers to ```affords```
  - ```available``` refers to positions that respect the game rules
 # Turn
+## End you turn in order to let the next player start his
 ```
 {
  "gameId": "gameId",